 Why LED lighting is the future of office lighting.

 LED lighting is becoming increasingly popular because of its long lifespan, energy efficiency and cost effectiveness.
-These low maintenance and low heat lights have a high lumen output, provide an even light distribution, and can be integrated with digital dimming systems.
+These low maintenance and low heat lights are eco friendly, have a high lumen output, provide an even light distribution, and can be integrated with digital dimming systems.
 LED lighting also allows for customized light levels for individual work spaces creating an optimal lighting experience.

 Warm WhiteWarm white lighting (2000K - 3000K) is often used for communal areas like kitchens, bathrooms, and break rooms.
-This colour gives the room a more relaxed ambiance and provide staff with needed a feeling of rest whilst not performing high concentration tasks.
+This colour gives the room a more relaxed ambiance and provide staff with a needed feeling of rest whilst not performing high concentration tasks.

 Computer screens and other reflective surfaces can impact glare.
 Installing the correct light fitting is essential to avoid unwanted light distribution.
 Glare can be responsible for affecting eyes and productivity.

 There are a lot of lighting options for plasterboard ceilings, as there is generally a cavity between the ceiling and roof or floor level above which can be cut into and will conceals wiring and fittings.
-We recommend using recessed lighting solutions for plasterboard ceilings, because it allows you to create smooth surface and a refined look.
+We recommend using recessed lighting solutions for plasterboard ceilings, because the flush mount method allows you to create smooth surface and a refined look.
 In this way the light fitting protrudes less and is concealed from view but still retains the benefit of the light output.
 This can be achieved using downlights (for general lighting areas), or recessed aluminium profiles (for feature areas, or high light output areas like work desks).

 Concrete ceilings are a structural element in the building therefore special considerations needs to be taken when drilling or cutting into it.
 Where the ceiling height permits, it is better to suspend the selected lighting from a concrete ceiling, as this will require less points of fixing in the concrete.